coopershaw1116/yaper-blue/README.md

 COMMANDS:
-Typing /[username] followed by your message will send your message as a reply to that user instead of a regular message.
+Type /[username] followed by your message to send a reply to that user.

 WHAT YAPER DOES:
 YAPER creates a universal group chat over your WiFi's local IP network, allowing only YAPER users to send and receive messages.
 This makes it ideal for communication between